 If you're looking for Slack tips, you're not alone.
-With so many people working from home right now, employers are relying on Slack, the popular business chat app, to conduct work conversations.
+In the past year and a half, many people have been working from home and employers relied on Slack, the popular business chat app, to conduct work conversations.

 But you may be new to using Slack, as your company recently started working from home, or perhaps you're not making the most of the software.
 So we've compiled some great Slack tips that will show you how to master everything from keyboard shortcuts, to notifications, to reminders.